When I was first starting out as a blogger nine years ago, things were totally different.

 I mean, it’s all well and good setting up a blog, but where do you go from there?
 Where does the money actually come from?
-And how on earth do you blog for a living full-time?
+And how on earth do you blog as your sole source of income?

-How to make money with a blog for beginners 101: join affiliate programs.
+How to make money with a blog 101: affiliate marketing.

 Sounds good, right?